Ho-lab-jaist/taclink_sensing/README.md

 sudo apt-get install v4l-utils
 ```

-4. Plug the camera cables into the PC. **Note that we now only use one camera `cam A` for the sensing program.
-But the other one should also be connected for powering the inner LED board**.
-Otherwise, you have to use an external power source for the LED board.
-It is important to power on the LED board to allow the sensor to work properly.
+4. Plug the camera cables into the PC. **Note that we now only use one camera (`cam A`) for the sensing program.
+But the other one should also be connected to power the inner LED board**.
+Otherwise, an external power source is needed for the LED board.
+It is essential to power the LED board to allow the sensor to work properly.
 You can check the USB Camera ID as follows
 ```
 cd taclink_sensing/inference
 python test_cam.py